ZsaZsa6/js-project-fast-feast-repeat/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ZsaZsa6/js-project-fast-feast-repeat.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/Rkebede/budget-buddy/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [CODE_OF_CONDUCT]https://github.com/ZsaZsa6/js-project-fast-feast-repeat/blob/2184ed942aa3d3958dc476f2d3d2cff01aba4aae/CODE_OF_CONDUCT.md

 ## License